Brenda Thiam

 Brenda Jeanette Thiam (/ˈtʃəm/ cham; born September 9, 1969) is an American politician who was a member of the Maryland House of Delegates from District 2B from 2020 to 2023.
 A member of the Republican Party, she was the first African-American Republican woman to serve in the Maryland General Assembly.

+Thiam ran for election to a full four-year term in 2022, but was defeated by Democrat Brooke Grossman in the general election.
 In 2024, she unsuccessfully ran for the U.S. House of Representatives in Maryland's 6th congressional district, losing to former state delegate Neil Parrott in the Republican primary election.

-On April 30, 2025, Thiam announced that she would run for lieutenant governor of Maryland in the 2026 Maryland gubernatorial election on a ticket with John Myrick.
+Thiam unsuccessfully ran for lieutenant governor of Maryland on a ticket with John Myrick in the 2026 Maryland gubernatorial election, after which she again ran for the Maryland House of Delegates.

 Early life and education

 Brenda Jeanette Thiam was born and raised in Raeford, North Carolina on September 9, 1969.
 She was one of four children and was raised in a single-mother family after her father, a radio personality, filed for divorce and moved to Memphis, Tennessee.

 Thiam graduated from Hoke County High School in 1987, and later attended North Carolina Central University in 1994, earning a Bachelor of Science degree in physical education.
 She later attended the University of Maryland, College Park, earning a Master of Education degree in 2002; Capella University, where she earned a Doctor of Philosophy degree in special-education leadership in 2015; and Pennsylvania State University, where she earned a graduate certificate in applied behavior management in 2017.